DevGustavo21/DevGustavo21/README.md

 - 👋 Hi, I’m @DevGustavo21!
-- 👀 I’m interested in working as Fronthead Developer.
+- 👀 I’m interested in working as Frontend Developer.
 - 🌱 I’m currently learning react, I also have a lot of knowledge about web design and development and layout.
 - 💞️ I’m looking to collaborate in my speciality, web pages.
 - 📫 How to reach me: gustmejiafuentes60@gmail.com.